All Episodes

 It's a pet project of the SEIU.

-And uh it's it's it's part of the school lunch and breakfast program to increase it.
+And it's part of the school lunch and breakfast program to increase it.

-Uh critical role in helping ch children achieve uh success uh by virtue of access to quality nutrition.
+A critical role in helping children achieve success by virtue of access to quality nutrition.

-It's it's part of the health care overhaul, in essence.
+It's part of the health care overhaul, in essence.

 So this is not a Michelle Obama mission of the heart.